March 12, 2026 (3mo ago)

 The core concept stays the same regardless of tooling: Curve25519 key pairs, UDP tunnels, cryptokey routing.
 Understanding the manual process makes you better at debugging any WireGuard-based tool, whether that's Tailscale, Netmaker, or an embedded solution.

 If you want the mesh without the configuration overhead, Temps bundles userspace WireGuard into a single binary.
-One command on each worker, and the control plane handles key exchange and tunnel setup automatically:
+One temps join command on each worker, and the control plane handles key exchange and tunnel setup automatically:

-curl -fsSL temps.sh/install.sh | bash
+curl -fsSL https://temps.sh/install.sh | bash

 For the full WireGuard protocol specification, see the WireGuard whitepaper.
 For Temps multi-node setup, check the edge nodes documentation.